-In this, our first issue of Alternatives, we offer you some great reading about some relevant and interesting subjects.
-Because Alternatives only exists by the support and involvement of the Salem community, the articles that you find here are mostly written by people of this community.
+In this, our first issue of Alternatives, we offer you some thought-provoking reading around some of today's most pressing subjects.
+Because Alternatives only exists by the support and involvement of the Salem community, the articles that you'll find in our first run are mostly written by the people of this community.
 It’s remarkable how much talent exists here.

 We begin with different takes on “the Salem experience.”
 However you feel about Salem, these articles give an entertaining insight into how different people rationalize the basic fact of being here.
 Next, we have an unorthodox assessment of socially responsible business practices, with a Salem spin.

-Following this, a number of articles explore some fascinating perspectives, including one man’s beef with the cattle industry, humanity’s ancient healing connection with nature, how Opal Creek was saved from the ax, and an unapologetically optimistic vision of humanity’s transformation to a new age.
+Following this, a number of articles explore some fascinating perspectives, including one man’s beef with the cattle industry, humanity’s fragile relationship with nature, how Opal Creek was saved from the ax, and an unapologetically optimistic vision of humanity’s ability to transform to meet the demands of a changing world.

 In this issue, we introduce three of Salem’s emerging “activist” groups, each one taking on an important piece of the social change agenda.
 Whether or not these causes appeal to you, we urge you to get involved with any of the many groups active in our area.

 We round out this issue with a beautiful piece on leadership exercised by spiritual presence, an alternative to the hierarchical kind of leadership we’re all more accustomed to.
-Finally, since spring and early summer are allergy season, we include an alternative approach to allergy management.
 Happy reading!

 Enough about your reading pleasure.
 Let’s paint the rest of the Alternatives picture.